Laser hair removal burns or negligence How much compensation can I claim?

-- If areas aren’t cleaned and disinfected properly prior to treatment then infection could possible set in post treatment.
+- If areas aren’t cleaned and disinfected properly prior to treatment then infection could possibly set in post-treatment.

 - Burns can occur due to the laser equipment not being used properly or by using the wrong type of laser for a certain skin type.
 In such cases, the skin absorbs the heat rather than the hair follicles that are being treated.

-- Changes in skin pigment known as either hyperpigmentation, which is the darkening of the skin tone, or hypopigmentation, which is lightening of the skin tone, can also be caused by incorrect use of the laser hair removal machines as above.
-Both hyperpigmentation and hypopigmentation are a greater risk for darker skinned people.
+- Changes in skin pigment known as either hyperpigmentation, which is the darkening of the skin tone, or hypopigmentation, which is the lightening of the skin tone, can also be caused by incorrect use of the laser hair removal machines as above.
+Both hyperpigmentation and hypopigmentation are a greater risk for darker-skinned people.